vinny-constantine/docs/README.md

 # notes

-some point that i should to remember
+some point that i should to keep in mind